ziotom78/raytracing_course/tomasi-ray-tracing-01b.md

 # Problems with our VCS (4/4)

--   Our system does not provide any control when multiple people work on the project.
+-   We do not provide any control for multiple people working at the same time.

 -   Consider this situation: